Summary of the Second Continental Congress

 - When the Patriot spy network in Boston found out the British were on the move, Joseph Warren send two of his express riders to Lexington to warn Adams and Hancock and to alert the citizens of Concord.

-- The first rider, William Dawes, was able to make it to Concord.
+- The first rider, William Dawes, was able to make it to Lexington.

-- The second rider, Paul Revere, made it to Lexington and warned Adams and Hancock.
+- The second rider, Paul Revere, made it to Lexington before Dawes and warned Adams and Hancock.

 - Revere was captured by British sentries who were patrolling the roads.
 He was released but never made it to Concord.